 argument is supplied, neither are initialized (see the description of

-argument is a list of declaration specifiers.
+The :DECLARATIONS argument is a list of declaration specifiers.

-ed if this value is not a proper list or
+An ERROR is SIGNALed if this value is not a proper list or

 if each of its elements is not a legal declaration specifier.